ottenbreit-data-science/aplr/API_REFERENCE_FOR_REGRESSION.md

 #### interaction_constraints
 An optional list containing lists of integers.
 Specifies interaction constraints on model terms.
 For example, interaction_constraints = [[0,1], [1,2,3]] means that 1) the first and second predictors may interact with each other, and that 2) the second, third and fourth predictors may interact with each other.
 There are no interaction constraints on predictors not mentioned in interaction_constraints.

+#### other_data
+An optional numpy matrix with other data.
+This is used in custom loss, negative gradient and validation error functions.

 ## Method: predict(X:npt.ArrayLike, cap_predictions_to_minmax_in_training:bool=True)